 This article will address how the CSPA affects immediate relative petitions by U.S. citizens for their children who were under age 21 at the time of filing.
-The rules for other family-based applicants and derivative beneficiaries of green cards under the CSPA are much trickier and are explained in Nolo’s article, “How the CSPA Helps Family-Based Preference Relatives or Derivative Beneficiaries”
+The rules for other family-based applicants and derivative beneficiaries of green cards under the CSPA are trickier and are explained in How the CSPA Helps Family-Based Preference Relatives or Derivative Beneficiaries.

-The rules for who may acquire U.S. citizenship through their parents have changed throughout the years and who will qualify for automatic citizenship depends on the child's date of birth, the parent's time spent in the U.S., and other factors.
-For more information on this, see “U.S. Citizenship Through Birth or Through Parents.”
+The rules for who may acquire U.S. citizenship through parents have changed throughout the years.
+Broadly speaking, who will qualify for automatic citizenship depends on the child's date of birth, the parent's time spent actually living in the U.S., and other factors.
+For more information on this, see U.S. Citizenship Through Birth or Through Parents.

 A "child" is defined by U.S. immigration law as an unmarried person under the age of 21.
-Immigration law gives preference to U.S. citizens' "immediate relatives” – namely, spouses and unmarried children under age 21.
+Immigration law gives preference to U.S. citizens' "immediate relatives"—namely, spouses and unmarried children under age 21.
 These immigrants are not subject to the statutory limits on the number of green cards that USCIS and DOS can issue each year, and therefore do not face long waits before a green card becomes available to them.

-Before the CSPA, however, even U.S. citizens needed to file Form I-130 well in advance of their child's 21stbirthday to ensure that he or she did not "age out" before USCIS got around to approving the application.
+Before the CSPA, even U.S. citizens needed to file a Form I-130 petition well in advance of their child's 21st birthday to ensure that the child did not "age out" before USCIS got around to approving the petition.
 Due to normal processing delays, aging out was unavoidable for many children of U.S. citizens.

-So as to avoid long waits, U.S. citizens hoping to bring their children to the U.S. to live permanently should file Form I-130, Petition for Alien Relative, BEFORE the child gets married and BEFORE the child turns 21.
+So as to avoid long waits, U.S. citizens hoping to bring children to the U.S. to live permanently should definitely file Form I-130, Petition for Alien Relative, BEFORE the child gets married and BEFORE the child turns 21.
 By doing this, these children will not have to wait for an immigrant visa to become available.
-To learn more about the application process, see “Filling Out and Submitting Form I-130 for a Child.”
+To learn more about the application process, see Filling Out and Submitting Form I-130 for a Child.

-Although the CSPA offers them some protection (as described in "How the CSPA Helps Family-Based Preference Relatives and Derivative Beneficiaries"), an even better approach would be if you can convert your immigrant visa petition to "immediate relative."
+Although the CSPA offers them some protection (as described in How the CSPA Helps Family-Based Preference Relatives and Derivative Beneficiaries), an even better approach would be if you can convert your immigrant visa petition to "immediate relative."
 This is possible if you become a U.S. citizen before your Form I-130 is approved and your child is under age 21 when you receive your naturalization certificate.
 In this scenario, your child's age will "freeze" on the date that you naturalize.
-For more on this, see “How Naturalizing Helps Your Foreign-Born Children Immigrate.”
+For more on this, see How Naturalizing Helps Your Foreign-Born Children Immigrate.

-U.S. citizens' married children -- even if under age 21 -- are not considered "immediate relatives," and are also processed as family-based preference category applicants.
+U.S. citizens' married children—even if under age 21—are not considered "immediate relatives," and are also processed as family-based preference category applicants.
 However, if the child's marriage is terminated before he or she turns 21, you can convert the visa petition to immediate relative by notifying USCIS.
 These situations are rare, but not unheard of.